cg-soft/mkversion/README.md

 For example: v1.2GA, v0.5.1GA are all good tags.

 Once a tag is applied, it sticks and is not ever expected to be moved.
-Tags should document what has happened, as ooposed to expressing intent.
+Tags should document what has happened, as opposed to expressing intent.
 That's what branches are for.

 ## Branching Model